-Go to www.jajobspark.org/students and scroll down to 2022 Industry Cluster's Company websites.
+Go to www.jajobspark.org/students and scroll down to 2023 Industry Cluster's Company websites.
 Pick 5 companies, each in a different career cluster, to research.
 Answer the following questions about each of the 5 companies.
 You may reference the Employability Skills button to help you name skills needed for a career.

+Employability Skills button to help you name skills needed for a career.

+COMPANY 1

+Name of Company:

+Career Cluster:

+List 2-3 careers that are found at this company:

 List an employability skill that is needed for a career at this company.
 Give an example of how you can use that skill.
 For example, effective communication is an employability skill.
 If I were a teacher, I would need to be an effective communicator, verbally and written, with my students and parents.

+Employability skill:

+Example:

+What do you find interesting about this company?